jsaji06/Stylos21/README.md

 ### Hi there 👋
-Hello, you found me lol so I'm the typical programmer, I like Artificial Intelligence, Deep/Machine Learning, and all that stuff
+Hello, you found me lol so I'm the typical programmer and high school student, but my main interests of programming is Artificial Intelligence and Deep/Machine Learning, and all that nerd shit

-### What I'm Working on
+### What I'm Working on :nerd:

 - Face Recognition using YOLO Algorithm